Simple ways to get the most out of your college fundraiser.

 Successful college fundraising happens the same way it does with any other group.
 You must develop a purpose that everyone in your group can rally around and then establish a goal that your students can aim for.

-It's also essential to meet with your group to discuss your goals and objectives, generate momentum for your sale, and, finally, you should track your progress along the way.
+It's also essential to meet with your group to discuss your goals and objectives, generate momentum for your fundraiser, and, finally, you should track your progress along the way.

 This will require periodically meeting with everyone in the group throughout your sale to help keep people accountable and focused.